History of Seabrook

 Over 12,000 people call Seabrook home, and why not?
-Seabrook’s relaxed lifestyle, business-friendly climate and affordable waterfront property make it one of the country’s most attractive areas to live, work and visit.
+Seabrook’s relaxed lifestyle, business-friendly climate, and affordable waterfront property make it one of the country’s most attractive areas to live, work, and visit.

-While Seabrook recently celebrated their 50th anniversary in 2011, historic records date back to 1832 when Ritson Morris, a native Virginian, obtained a league of land from the Mexican government.
+While Seabrook recently celebrated its 50th anniversary in 2011, historic records date back to 1832 when Ritson Morris, a native Virginian, obtained a league of land from the Mexican government.
 A portion of the land was purchased by Seabrook W. Sydnor in 1895 and a plat was filed with the Harris County Courthouse the following year.

-In March 1903, the Seabrook Company of Houston filed a revised layout of the proposed Seabrook town site, which appealed to local farmers, fishermen and merchants.
+In March 1903, the Seabrook Company of Houston filed a revised layout of the proposed Seabrook townsite, which appealed to local farmers, fishermen, and merchants.
 Some years later, in 1961, local leaders had the city incorporated.

 In 1964, not long after the city became incorporated, a bridge was built between Kemah and Seabrook plus State Highway 146 was established as a four-lane highway.
 The bridge and highway allowed easy access to Seabrook along Galveston Bay and the small town began to grow considerably.

 Quality of life in Seabrook is enriched by its coastal location.
-The Galveston Bay has a mixture of recreational and commercial resources that brings visitors from across the nation.
+Galveston Bay has a mixture of recreational and commercial resources that brings visitors from across the nation.
 Locals say visitors must taste the fresh seafood Seabrook has to offer; popular fish markets can be found throughout the city.

-Old Seabrook is a must see.
-Rich in history, Old Seabrook has an array of unique shops, fine dining and cozy bed and breakfast-style lodging.
+Old Seabrook is a must-see.
+Rich in history, Old Seabrook has an array of unique shops, fine dining, and cozy bed and breakfast-style lodging.
 Speaking of breakfast, Seabrook Waffle Company is a great way to start the morning followed by shopping in Old Seabrook.
 Shoppers will find something for everyone!

 For those planning a vacation to the Texas Gulf, Seabrook is the perfect place to stay.
 Seabrook is conveniently located just minutes from several bay area attractions including the Kemah Boardwalk and NASA Johnson Space Center.
 Seabrook is also just a short drive from the Port of Galveston for those planning to take a cruise.

 The hotels in the area are top quality and offer their guests several amenities and even discounts to local attractions.
-The Comfort Inn and Suites NASA, Comfort Suites Seabrook, the Hampton Inn, La Quinta, Quality Inn Yacht Club Basin and the Spring Hill Suites Houston are just a few of the hotels in the area.
+The Comfort Inn and Suites NASA, Comfort Suites Seabrook, the Hampton Inn, La Quinta, Quality Inn Yacht Club Basin, and the Spring Hill Suites Houston are just a few of the hotels in the area.

 For those looking for bed and breakfast-style lodging, Seabrook has that, too.
 The Beacon Hill Guest House Bed and Breakfast, the Pelican’s Nest, and the Old Parsonage House are some of Seabrook’s finest B&Bs.

 Both residents and visitors enjoy the many parks and amenities Seabrook has to offer.
-Seabrook parks cover over 100 acres and include two boat ramps, two public pools, two splash pads, plus a 1,000-foot salt water fishing pier.
+Seabrook parks cover over 100 acres and include two boat ramps, two public pools, two splash pads, plus a 1,000-foot saltwater fishing pier.

 For the outdoor enthusiast, Seabrook has an extensive hike and bike trail system.
 The trail system connects several Seabrook parks and is perfect for those who enjoy nature.
 Each year in March, Seabrook is host to the Lucky Trail Marathon.
 This two-day event is great for hard-core runners, but also includes fun activities for the whole family.
-The marathon is run on the Seabrook trail system, so runners not only enjoy a great fun run, but also get to take in Seabrook’s scenic views.
+The marathon is run on the Seabrook trail system, so runners not only enjoy a great fun run but also get to take in Seabrook’s scenic views.

 Seabrook is a bird lovers paradise, home to approximately three hundred diverse species.
-As listed on the Great Texas Coastal Birding Trail, bird watchers are likely to spot several varieties of pelicans, ospreys, waxwings, warblers, sandpipers, buntings and many migrant songbirds.
+As listed on the Great Texas Coastal Birding Trail, bird watchers are likely to spot several varieties of pelicans, ospreys, waxwings, warblers, sandpipers, buntings, and many migrant songbirds.

 The 1,000-foot fishing pier can be found at Pine Gully Park.
-Pine Gully is more than fifty acres and encompasses a Karankawa Indian camp site, wetlands, wooded area, nature trails and has several amenities such as restrooms, picnic tables, BBQ grills and playgrounds.
+Pine Gully is more than fifty acres and encompasses a Karankawa Indian campsite, wetlands, wooded area, nature trails, and has several amenities such as restrooms, picnic tables, BBQ grills, and playgrounds.

-After a long day of site seeing, biking, fishing, sailing and swimming several visitors and residents will enjoy a good meal in one of the many Seabrook restaurants.
+After a long day of site seeing, biking, fishing, sailing, and swimming several visitors and residents will enjoy a good meal in one of the many Seabrook restaurants.
 Seabrook is famous for its dining.
-Tookie’s is nationally known for their juicy burgers, or for those wanting to grab a slice of pizza, Mario’s Flying Pizza is sure to hit the spot.
-The Villa Capri on Clear Lake is home to variety of seafood and Italian dishes prepared Capri-style and the Signature Bistro has an elegant but casual atmosphere perfect for lunch.
+Tookie’s is nationally known for its juicy burgers, or for those wanting to grab a slice of pizza, Mario’s Flying Pizza is sure to hit the spot.
+The Villa Capri on Clear Lake is home to a variety of seafood and Italian dishes prepared Capri-style and the Signature Bistro has an elegant but casual atmosphere perfect for lunch.

 Outrigger’s is the place to experience seafood at its best.
 Located under the bridge, customers will have a spectacular view of the ship channel, while enjoying just-caught seafood.
-Fresh seafood markets in Seabrook include Emery’s Seafood, Golden Seafood, Rose’s Seafood Market, Baybrook’s Fresh Seafood and Waterfront Seafood.
+Fresh seafood markets in Seabrook include Emery’s Seafood, Golden Seafood, Rose’s Seafood Market, Baybrook’s Fresh Seafood, and Waterfront Seafood.

 For those craving something Asian, Wong’s Chef and Hama Bistro are two local favorites and Pier 8 is a buffet style Mongolian bbq and fresh seafood restaurant.
-Merlion is another great place to try, and has won several awards.
+Merlion is another great place to try and has won several awards.

 Wanting authentic Mexican food?
 Then Laredo’s is the place to be.
 Iguanas Ranas has a beautiful interior and personable staff, not to mention the food is fresh and flavorful.
 No time to sit and wait, then stop by Taqueria Nasa for quick a taco or burrito.

-An old school diner experience can be found at the Seabrook Classic Café, a hometown diner atmosphere that serves a great clam chowder.
+An old school diner experience can be found at the Seabrook Classic Café, a hometown diner atmosphere that serves great clam chowder.
 Sam’s Boat and Hooters are great places to watch the game or just kick back with friends.
-Fast food restaurants in Seabrook include many popular chains and local spots such as Neptune Subs, Donald’s Donuts, Village Pizza and Seafood and several national chains.
+Fast food restaurants in Seabrook include many popular chains and local spots such as Neptune Subs, Donald’s Donuts, Village Pizza and Seafood, and several national chains.

 No doubt those visiting Seabrook will find a great place to eat, but in addition to great restaurants and places to stay, Seabrook also has the perfect wedding destination venue: Carothers Coastal Gardens.

-Carothers is nestled beside one of Seabrook’s finest parks and is an eight and a half acre property with a main house and guesthouse plus expansive gardens overlooking Galveston Bay.
+Carothers is nestled beside one of Seabrook’s finest parks and is an eight and a half-acre property with a main house and guesthouse plus expansive gardens overlooking Galveston Bay.
 While ideal for weddings and special events, it is also the perfect place to host a business meeting or lunch.
 The grounds and architecture maintain the area’s Spanish land-grant history, with connectivity to the city’s trail system.
 Guests may tour or reserve Carothers by contacting the City of Seabrook at 281-291-5778.